modolabs/puppet-chronograf/README.md

 ## Usage

-The class parameters line-up almost perfectly with the options shown in the [Chronograf documentation](https://docs.influxdata.com/chronograf/v1.5/administration/config-options/)
+The class parameters line-up almost perfectly with the options shown in the [Chronograf documentation](https://docs.influxdata.com/chronograf/v1.6/administration/config-options/)

-To set up with authentication, see the [Chronograf document regarding security](https://docs.influxdata.com/chronograf/v1.5/administration/managing-security/), and apply the appropriate parameters when setting up the class.
+To set up with authentication, see the [Chronograf document regarding security](https://docs.influxdata.com/chronograf/v1.6/administration/managing-security/), and apply the appropriate parameters when setting up the class.

-**The only class you need to include is the main class!** Everything else is just a private class used by init.pp
+**The only class you need to include is the main class!** Everything else is just a private class used by `init.pp`

 ## Limitations

 This module was developed for usage with RHEL/CentOS.
 It currently is only set to be compatible with those operating systems.

 While the actual Chronograf configuration can support up quite a few Authentication methods, the only ones currently supported by this module are Github and Google.
 The rest will be added at a later point.

-## Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.

 ## Release Notes/Contributors/Etc. **Optional**